This plant has a strong fragrance

-Magnolia is a large genus containing 242 accepted species of evergreen or deciduous shrubs and trees in the Magnoliaceae family.
-These plant are native to East and Southeastern Asia, the Americas and the West Indies.
+Magnolia is a large genus containing around 320 evergreen or deciduous shrubs and tree species in the Magnoliaceae family.
+These plants are native to East and southeastern Asia, the Americas and the West Indies.
+Flowering occurs from late winter to spring, before the leaves develop.
 Several species have been extensively cultivated for their large, fragrant, striking, bowl-shaped waxy flowers and many cultivars have been produced.
-Flowering occurs from late winter to spring, before the leaves develop.
 They need a sheltered position and protection from cold winds and early frosts.

 Common problems with Saucer magnolia

 Also watch for Bracket shaped fungi on branches or the main trunk, this causes decay of the heartwood of the tree.

 Wall, ornamental fruit.
 Suitable for coastal conditions.

 Traditionally flowering in April, these flowers will be at their best this month.Explore all